-This chapter introduces you to your StudioScan II and to the different manuals that came with your scanner.
+This chapter introduces you to your StudioScan and to the different manuals that came with your scanner.

-About your StudioScan II
+About your StudioScan

-The StudioScan II is a 10-bit flatbed desktop scanner.
+The StudioScan is an 8-bit flatbed desktop scanner.
 You can scan line-art, halftone, gray-scale and color reflective originals up to legal or A4 format.
 If you purchased the transparency module, you can scan transparent originals as well.
-The StudioScan II is a one pass color scanner with a resolution of 400×800 dpi.
+The StudioScan is a one pass color scanner with a resolution of 600 dpi.
 The image sensor is a linear array CCD (Charge Coupled Device) with a daylight fluorescent light.

-With its powerful and easy-to-use scanner driver software, the StudioScan II gives you easy access to high quality color scans.
+With its powerful and easy-to-use scanner driver software, the StudioScan gives you easy access to high quality color scans.
 The scanner driver software gives you a number of additional features that let you create special effects or reproduce even the most difficult originals.

-The StudioScan II includes a built-in SCSI interface which makes it very easy to connect the scanner to your Macintosh or PC.
+The StudioScan includes a built-in SCSI interface which makes it very easy to connect the scanner to your Macintosh or PC.

-The StudioScan II exists in different versions, each submitted to different regulation approvals.
+The StudioScan exists in two versions, each submitted to different regulation approvals.

-- the North-American version operates at voltage 100-120V and is designed to comply with UL 1950-D3, CSA C22.2 No. 950 - M89 and FCC 20718, part 15, subpart B, class B. - the international version automatically adjusts to any AC electrical outlet rated from 100V to 240V and is designed to comply with VDE 0805, VDE 0871, class B and VDE 0875, levelN.
+- the North-American version operates at voltage 100-120V and is designed to comply with UL 1950-D3, CSA C22.2 No. 950 - M89 and FCC 20718, part 15, subpart B, class B. - the International version automatically adjusts to any AC electrical outlet rated from 100V to 240V and is designed to comply with VDE 0805, VDE 0871, class B and VDE 0875, level N.